jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 #### Step 2: Identify the mount point

-The mount is created automatically on any VPS in the 2016 & 2018 range, so you just need to identify where your partition is mounted.
-To do this, you can use two commands:
+The mount is created automatically, therefore you just need to identify where your partition is mounted.
+To do this, you can use the following commands:

-##### df -h
+##### **df -h**

 ```sh
 df -h